microsoft/microsoft-ui-xaml-specs/active/teachingtip/TeachingTipSpec.md

 ### Preferred placement

 Teaching tip replicates all of Flyout's [FlyoutPlacementMode](https://docs.microsoft.com/uwp/api/Windows.UI.Xaml.Controls.Primitives.FlyoutPlacementMode) placement behavior with the TeachingTipPlacementMode property.
-The default placement mode will try to place a pointing teaching tip above its target and a non-pointing teaching tip in the bottom right corner of the UWP window.
+The default placement mode will try to place a pointing teaching tip above its target and a non-pointing teaching tip in the bottom right corner of the root window.
 As with Flyout, if the preferred placement mode would not leave room for the teaching tip to show, another placement mode will be automatically chosen.

 A pointing teaching tip with its PreferredPlacement set to "BottomEdgeAlignedLeft" will appear below its target and will have its left edge aligned to the left edge of the target.